Adult training and education can be differentiated by institution type:

 ‘Labour market trainings’ are vocational and non-vocational trainings aimed at providing qualifications that meet the current needs of the labour market, improving citizens’ employment position to serve the economy.

-The labour market website, operated by the Ministry of Technology and Industry and launched in April 2020, helps to overview the labour market.
+The labour market website (Foglalkoztatási portál), operated by the Ministry for National Economy (Nemzetgazdasági Minisztérium) (previously Ministry of Technology and Industry) and launched in April 2020, helps to overview the labour market.
 This website informs visitors interested in the most important provisions and opportunities.
-It gives access for visitors to the following web pages from one place: National Employment Service; Virtual Labour Market Portal; Labour force development support; Support of labour mobility; Labour force support for enterprises; Support for workers rising young children to return to the labour market; KarrierM job search portal; Summer student work; Support and training scholarship for parents raising young children and support for their employment; Youth Guarantee programme; From public employment to the private sector programme; Complex employment support for long-term job seekers; Occupational safety and health and labour affairs; VET and Adult education; Public employment.
+It gives access for visitors to the following web pages from one place: National Employment Service; Virtual Labour Market Portal; Labour force development support; Programmes to support entrepreneurship; Support for the employment of severely disadvantaged workers; Support for employment of Ukrainian citizens; Youth Guarantee programme; Housing support for workers with refugee status; From public employment to the private sector programme; Occupational safety and health and labour affairs; Public employment.

 Among active labour market instruments, labour market trainings have played an important role in more than the last two decades.
-Public-funded labour market trainings are typically organized for the unemployed, though the courses given to people facing with the threat of unemployment (people who will lose their jobs without training), people receiving support for children or related care, entrants, secondary-labour market employees, people with disabilities are also called labour market trainings.
+Public-funded labour market trainings are typically organized for the unemployed, though the courses given to people facing with the threat of unemployment (people who will lose their jobs without training), people with refugee status, entrants, secondary-labour market employees, people with disabilities are also called labour market trainings.
 Since joining the European Union, most of these training courses have been funded by EU co-financing.
-Trainings were organized by the Public Employment Service (PES), which concluded a cooperation agreement with the selected providers of the tender.
+Trainings were organized by the Public Employment Service (Nemzeti Foglalkoztatási Szolgálat), which concluded a cooperation agreement with the selected providers of the tender.

 Recent and currently running support programmes:

-• The ‘Improvement of the adaptability and productivity of employees and companies through workforce development’ (GINOP Plusz-3.2.1-21) project supports companies – through government offices – implementing in-service trainings with the aim of increasing the company’ productivity.
+The ‘Improvement of the adaptability and productivity of employees and companies through workforce development’ (GINOP Plusz-3.2.1-21) project supports companies – through government offices – implementing in-service trainings with the aim of increasing the company’ productivity.
 Employers can receive subsidy after submitting their applications to the government office acting as a state employment agency.
 Supported trainings are: soft skill trainings (development of cooperation, communication, work efficiency, management skills), info-communication trainings, foreign language trainings and training aimed at professional knowledge.
-This support currently available in 2022–2023.
+Launched in October 2021 and scheduled to run until the end of 2027, it offers employers the opportunity to finance the training of their employees.

 Additional trainings to support employment